Expert Reviewed by: Amanda Guarniere, NP, Founder of the Resume RX

 Here’s a breakdown of the three most popular types of resume layouts:

 This layout focuses on career history and lists jobs in reverse chronological order.
-We recommend this type for the majority of healthcare professionals and will focus the details of this article on the format.
+We recommend this type of registered nurse resume for the majority of healthcare professionals and will focus the details of this article on the format.
 It is best suited for:

 - New nursing graduates